By Shahril Salleh

 In retrospect, I found the programming for Dialogues And Reflections to be quite exquisite, and the duration of the concert (about an hour of performances) sufficiently short and enjoyable.
 Hence I was somewhat disappointed by the lack of audience members.
 I should point out however that the poster and programme booklet for Dialogues And Reflections had a homely DIY feel to it.
 This by itself is not a bad thing per se, but in this age of digital ocular-centricity, marketing and packaging is king.
 I look forward to the next installation of CSS’ performance, and perhaps next time they could work their newly minted insta and fb accounts with swankier collaterals.
 I would also like to encourage more people to come and watch concerts such as this.
 The only thing you need is your imagination and a sense of wonder.

-Dialogues And Reflections took place on 20 August 2019 at the Esplanade Recital Studio.
+Dialogues And Reflections took place on 20 August 2019 at the Esplanade Recital Studio, Singapore.
 It was organised by Composers Society of Singapore, in collaboration with Asian Composers League-Korea (ACL-Korea).

 Shahril Salleh is currently a PhD Candidate (ABD) of Sociology from the School of Social Sciences at the Nanyang Technological University.
 His research examines the relationships between arts practitioners and the State.
 Part of his research involves going to concerts and performances and having long and deep conversations with arts practitioners from different disciplines over tea and cake (and sometimes biscuits).
 In his spare time, he directs a local non-auditioned community choir and volunteers as a mentor to his peers as well as to underserved communities.